GoogleCloudPlatform/bigquery-utils/dashboards/system_tables/docs/job_comparison.md

 Additionally, other stages can indicate areas for optimization in the query, such as the `join` stage, which can show if the data is unbalanced.

 ![Job Stages](../images/job_comparison/job_stages.png)

+### Slot Utilization and Capacity Overview
+This time series graph displays the total slot capacity allocated and used during the query's runtime.
+The graph displays the reservation's slot capacity, as well as how many slots were actually used to give signals about the demand.
+The graph also displays the organization-wide capacity.
+This is useful to see as if a reservation used more than its granted capacity, it likely used idle slots from other reservations in the organization.